-Elizabeth Norman BA, GRADUATE DIPLOMA IN FINANCIAL PLANNING Director of Investor Services and Communications since 8 May 2013.
+Elizabeth Norman BA, Graduate Diploma in Financial Planning Director of Investor Services and Communications since 8 May 2013.

 Ms Norman joined Platinum in February 1994 in a role of Investor Services and Communications Manager.
 Previously she worked at Bankers Trust Australia in product development and within the retail funds management team.
-Ms Norman's role as a Director of Investor Services and Communications reflects the widening of Platinum's client base and Platinum's commitment to supporting retail and institutional clients with dedicated investment specialists.
+Ms Norman's role as a Director of Investor Services and Communications reflects the widening of Platinum's client base and the consolidated entity's commitment to supporting retail and institutional clients with dedicated investment specialists.

-Andrew Stannard BMS(HONS), GRADUATE DIPLOMA IN APPLIED FINANCE AND INVESTMENT, CA Director and Chief Financial Officer since 10 August 2015.
+Andrew Stannard BMS(Hons), Graduate Diploma in Applied Finance and Investment, CA Director and Chief Financial Officer since 10 August 2015.